tromp/ChessPositionRanking/README.md

 Y(S) = (1/n) * Sum<sub>legal p in S</sub>N/m</sub>(p) = (n<sub>S</sub>/n) * N * (1/n<sub>S</sub>) * Sum 1/m(p)

 This is the product of the legal fraction n<sub>S</sub>/n, N, and the average legal inverse multiplicity.
-Due to the averaging, we assume Y(S) approximates a normal distribution and borrow the method of computing [confidence bounds](https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval#Normal_approximation_interval) from that of binomial distributions, as implemented in our [estimate.pl](src/estimate.pl) script.
+By the central limit theorem, Y(S) approximates a normal distribution and we borrow the method of computing [confidence bounds](https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval#Normal_approximation_interval) from that of binomial distributions, as implemented in our [estimate.pl](src/estimate.pl) script.

 # A crude estimate from a small n=100 sample